MunGell/awesome-for-beginners/CONTRIBUTING.md

 - Check your spelling and grammar.
 - Make sure your text editor is set to remove trailing whitespace.
 - The pull request and commit should have a useful title.
-- If label does not clearly state it's "beginner friendly" purpose, please make sure to confirm with mainainer that it is used for such issues.
+- If label does not clearly state it's "beginner friendly" purpose, please make sure to confirm with maintainer that it is used for such issues.
 Please include the link to where maintainer confirms it in the PR.
 See examples below:
   - Repository called "HornsAndHoovesJs" has label `good-first-contribution`.
 This PR does not need to be confirmed with the maintainer and can be merged straight away.
   - Repository called "bicycle-wheels-php" has label `easy`.
 This PR must be confirmed with the maintainer of "bicycle-wheels-php".
 Link to the issue where maintainer confirms that label `easy` is used in the repository for beginner-friendly tasks has to be provided in the PR description.
 - Contributed repository must be maintained, have active community to be able to help newcomers and have issues with appropriate label.
-- Links must be pointing directly to the repository, no traking links allowed.
+- Links must be pointing directly to the repository, no tracking links allowed.
 This list is not for advertising purposes.

 Thank you for your suggestions!